Content Type: Gaming Guides

 Infantry templates will be the largest part of most armies and are great to use if you have limited industrial capacity.
 While they have limited offensive capabilities compared to some other types of divisions, they are excellent for plugging in gaps and holding lines.

 Infantry and Artillery

-The most powerful force on the battlefield in Hearts of Iron IV are the tanks.
-There are several types of tanks which can fill several roles, so you should evaluate your situation and choose a type of tank accordingly.
+One of the most powerful forces on the battlefield in Hearts of Iron IV are the tanks.
+There are several types of tanks that can fill several roles, so you should evaluate your situation and choose a type of tank accordingly.

 Types of Tanks